 piling, concrete base and is constructed of dressed stone.

-been on the National Register of Historic Places since 1982.
+The lighthouse has been on the National Register of Historic Places since 1982.

 The federal government sold the lighthouse to Save the Light, Inc., in 1999, for $75,000.
 Ownership was then transferred to the South Carolina DNR.
 The state then leased the lighthouse to Save the Light, Inc., for a 88-year term.
 The organization is currently working to restore the site.